thanos-io/thanos/docs/components/query.md

                                  configurations.
 Sets of configurations
                                  accounting the latency differences between
                                  network types: local, lan, wan.
+      --no-gossip                Don't use gossip for service discovery.
+                                 Defaults to false.
       --http-advertise-address=HTTP-ADVERTISE-ADDRESS
                                  Explicit (external) host:port address to
                                  advertise for HTTP QueryAPI in gossip cluster.